 One thing I notice when I’m vending at a show and my body bottles or venues are available, is the sheer number of larger bodied people that come up and receive my work with wonder.
 Sometimes there is a moment of realization when they see my work of “I look like that and that’s pretty so I must be too” and it fills my heart with joy.
 When I did a run of venus pendants based on my friends’ body types, those pieces sold out in moments.
 We are beautiful and worthy and sometimes I guess we need modern day art reminders.

-Shop Now: In Stock at the Body Love Shop
+New in the Body Love Shop

 Can you share an instance where you made a real difference for a customer, or had some really great feedback from them about your body-positive work?